White House blasts CNN report on spy’s extraction, warns lives could be ‘in danger’

 CLICK HERE TO GET THE FOX NEWS APP

 And the Times reported in August 2018 of "anonymous intel officials complaining that their 'vital Kremlin informants have largely gone silent.'"
-But "if these Kremlin informants are so vital, why are US intel officials talking about them?"
+But "if these Kremlin informants are so vital, why are U.S. intel officials talking about them?"
 Mate asked.

 Fox News' Kellianne Jones and Catherine Herridge contributed to this report.